 Inhale and count to five.
 Now exhale, while doing the same.
 Feeling sleepy yet?
 A social media-savvy Maryland M.D. revealed to his 2.2 million TikTok followers that this simple breathing exercise is ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 Stop what you're doing and take a deep breath in.
 Now breathe out.
 Do you feel calmer and more focused than before?
-That’s no coincidence.
-Controlled breathing has been used for centuries to reduce ...
+That’s no ...

 Researchers found that inhaling through the nose, inhaling again even more deeply to fully fill the lungs, then slowly and fully exhaling through the mouth for 5 minutes daily can relieve anxiety and ...